metrorailings/OwlBlog/content/posts/2022-division-round-learnings.md

 One thing that this weekend has made abundantly clear is that teams with two weeks to prepare against a postseason opponent can play far above their pay grade.
 The Giants had two weeks to strategize against the Vikings and that preparation resulted in a fantastic win in Minnesota.
 Likewise, it's somewhat obvious Dallas spent the last week of the regular season devising a game plan for the Buccaneers - it's the only way I can explain why the Cowboys offense against Tampa Bay was damn near unstoppable and how Prescott had no issue reading the blitzes that Todd Bowles was throwing at him.
 For somebody to demonstrate such an ability just now at this point in the year would be absolutely bizarre.

 This is a dynamic that needs to be kept in mind going forward in the future.

+***

+Jalen Hurts doesn't quite have the same pop in his designed runs compared to earlier in the season.
+It's pretty telling Philadelphia opted not to run him right away once the game started, instead waiting until late in the first drive to finally give him the option to go.

+Meanwhile, all of the Eagles other tailbacks have no problem gashing this Giants defense for big yardage.